LMJumpCloud/JumpCloudCodeChallenge/README.md

 ```
 root/
- ├─ cmd/                     Houses the entrypoint(s) into the software
+ ├─ cmd/
+ |   └─ hash/                Contains entrypoint for Hashing Service
  ├─ internal/
  |     ├─ app/
- |     |   └─ hash_service/  Application-specific code, such as construction of service, endpoints, etc
+ |     |   └─ hash/          Application-specific code for Hashing service, such as construction of service, endpoints, etc
  |     └─ pkg/               Reusable modules of code, such as string parsing
  └─ test/                    External testing, namely Postman collection
 ```